 For the best chicken rice, visit Tian Tian Hainanese Chicken Rice.
 Our suggestion; the mixed meat and noodle from the guy in the green stall about halfway down in the middle bay (yeah, we know, vague… But we couldn’t decipher the name!
 Just follow the trail of locals out the front).
 Delightfully tasty!
 There are also many fruit shake stalls so you can follow your awesome meal with an equally awesome pineapple shake.

-MARKET St. FOOD CENTRE
+#2 MARKET ST. FOOD CENTRE

 If you’ve been making your away around Singapore’s many attractions and find yourself hungry and craving a good Biryani (who doesn’t), then visit the Market St Food Centre, near Raffles Place MRT and look for Golden Nur food stall.
 Their Nasi Biryani was the best we have ever eaten; all the right flavours and topped with crispy chicken deliciousness – yum!
 And yes, we did top it off with yet another pineapple shake.

-EVERYWHERE IN LITTLE INDIA
+#3 EAT EVERYWHERE IN SINGAPORE’S LITTLE INDIA

 A Singapore food guide wouldn’t be complete without venturing to Little India.
 Literally every street is teeming with Indian food; so much so that it is hard to actually recommend one in particular.
 So, visit all of them and embrace Indian cuisine in a place won’t give you Delhi belly.
 Whichever restaurant you decide on, you must try a Dosa, a tasty Indian crepe served with coconut chutney (heaven), sambar, dal and various other spices.
 And don’t forget the tandoori chicken.